jwkruisselbrink/sbml-pbk-utils/docs/simulation.md

     - **duration** *[number | required]* - Duration of the scenario in `time_unit`.
     - **evaluation_resolution** *[number | required]* - Sampling resolution (higher values produce finer time sampling).
 Controls output resolution; for example, `evaluation_resolution: 24` with `duration: 10` (and `time_unit: DAY`) produces hourly samples over 10 days.
     - **initial_states** *[list | optional]* - List of `{ target, amount }` objects to set initial amounts.
     - **parameters** *[mapping | optional]* - List of parameter mappings specific for the scenario (overrides model instance parametrisations).
 For example, the mapping `BW: 75` could be used to set model parameter `BW` to a value of 75 for specific scenarios.
+Parameters can be specified as fixed values or as probability distributions (see [distribution parameters](#distribution-parameters) below).
+    - **n_simulations** *[int | optional, default=1]* - Number of repeated (stochastic) simulation iterations.
+When greater than 1, the scenario is executed multiple times and distribution-based parameters are freshly sampled each iteration.
+The output CSV includes an `iteration` column to distinguish runs.
+    - **use_distributions** *[bool | optional, default=false]* - Enables sampling from distribution-based parameter definitions.
+When `true` and `n_simulations > 1`, each iteration samples parameter values from their specified distributions.
     - **dosing_events** *[list | optional]* - List of dosing event objects.
 Each dosing event commonly includes:
       - **type** *[enum | required]* - Type of dosing event.
 Options are `single_bolus`, `repeated_bolus`, `single_continuous`, `repeated_continuous`.
       - **target** *[string | required]* - Model variable to dose.